my4ng/concurrency/README.md

 # concurrency

-Some C code that supports multi-threaded banking transactions using optimistic concurrency control.
+Some C code that supports multi-threaded banking transactions using optimistic concurrency control with additive list and circular queue.